I am breaking my silence.*

 A lot of us let pain and social programming to get in the way of rising to our most authentic selves and loving in a way that’s healthy and free.
 I know I have at different points in my life.

-My joy in life does not come from waiting for anyone to apologize or show remorse eventually.
+My joy in life does not come from waiting for anyone to apologize or, eventually, have remorse.